ngleadall/programming_examples/README.md

 # Programming Examples

-This repo contains examples of python and r code created by Nicholas Gleadall. nicholas.gleadall@googlemail.com
+This repository contains examples of python and r code created by Nicholas Gleadall. nicholas.gleadall@googlemail.com
 Below is a brief explanation of each tool.